Shilo/SD2-Caffeine-Mod/README.md

 - Feature: Show visual effects (fireworks) at 1 million floor milestone.

 #### Code
 - Prioritize hooks more.
 Minimize any core code changes by implementing 1 line method calls and add most code changes in my custom classes.
-(This will make code a lot more portable between
+(This will make code a lot more portable between SD2 updates.)
 - Possibly export to Visual Studio for better code and revision management.

 ## Special Thanks